A Large Collection of Real-world Pediatric Sleep Studies: Acknowledgements

 \section{Acknowledgements}

 Research reported in this publication was supported by the National Institute Of Biomedical Imaging And Bioengineering of the National Institutes of Health under Award Number R01EB025018.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-The authors thank Tim Held for data identification, Melody Kitzmiller for data query, Dan Digby for data pipelines, Rajesh Ganta for data validation, Rahul Ragesh, Ramachandra Mannava, and Jacob Hoffman for help with sleep stage classifier development, Daniel Mobley and Michael Rueschman for publishing the data to NSRR, and Lucas McCullum and Tom Polland for publishing the data to Physionet.
+The authors thank Tim Held for data identification, Melody Kitzmiller for data query, Dan Digby for data pipelines, Rajesh Ganta for data validation, Iris Karhoff for the interpretation of PSG channel names, Rahul Ragesh, Ramachandra Mannava, and Jacob Hoffman for help with sleep stage classifier development, Daniel Mobley and Michael Rueschman for publishing the data to NSRR, and Lucas McCullum and Tom Polland for publishing the data to Physionet.